jmcascalheira/MidPalSet/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# The spatial patterning of Middle Paleolithic human settlement in Western Iberia
+# The spatial patterning of Middle Paleolithic human settlement in westernmost Iberia

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh///master?urlpath=rstudio)

 This repository contains the data and code for our paper:

 > Cascalheira, J., Gonçalves, C. and Maio D. (2020). *The spatial
-> patterning of Middle Paleolithic human settlement in Western Iberia*.
+> patterning of Middle Paleolithic human settlement in westernmost
-> Quaternary International
+> Iberia*.
+Quaternary International
 > <https://doi.org/10.1016/j.quaint.2020.08.027>

 ### How to cite